lgeurts/lgeurts.github.io/_posts/2021-11-02-aws-high-performance-cloud-gaming.md

    - Raspberry Pi 3/4
    - Android 8+ - With Google Play

 **Hint:** Find your [nearest region at the lowest price](https://openupthecloud.com/find-aws-region-closest/).
 Want the fastest connection?
 Check out Eugene Kalinin's [AWS ping](https://github.com/ekalinin/awsping).
-While your busy have alook [here](https://medium.com/devops-techable/aws-root-account-security-best-practices-and-learn-how-to-use-secure-your-aws-root-account-aws-69891dbb94f4) on how to secure your account.
+While your busy have a look [here](https://medium.com/devops-techable/aws-root-account-security-best-practices-and-learn-how-to-use-secure-your-aws-root-account-aws-69891dbb94f4) on how to secure your AWS root account.

 ## Action-list